intel/neural-compressor/docs/source/tuning_strategies.md

 #### Design

-`Exhaustive` strategy is used to sequentially traverse all possible tuning configurations in a tuning space.
-From the perspective of the impact on performance, we currently only traverse all possible quantize tuning configs.
+The `Exhaustive` strategy is used to sequentially traverse all possible tuning configurations in a tuning space.
+From the perspective of the impact on performance, we currently only traverse all possible quantization tuning configs.
 Same reason as `Bayesian`, fallback datatypes are not included for now.

 #### Usage

-`Exhaustive` usage is similar to `basic` but specific the `strategy` field with `exhaustive` in the `tuning_criterion` setting.
+`Exhaustive` usage is similar to `basic` but specifies the `strategy` field with `exhaustive` in the `TuningCriterion`.

 ```python